irreveloper/diffusion-self-distillation/README.md

     --t_guidance 1.0 \                                          # True text guidance scale, set to >1.0 if you want to enhance the text conditioning
     --model_offload \                                           # Enable basic model offloading to CPU to reduce GPU memory usage (recommended, requires ~23.7GB VRAM)
     # --sequential_offload \                                    # Enable more aggressive sequential offloading (saves more memory but much slower, requires < 1GB VRAM)
-    # --disable_gemini_prompt \                                 # Disable Gemini prompt enhancement, not recommended unless you have a very detailed prompt
+    # --disable_gemini_prompt \                                 # Disable Gemini prompt enhancement, not recommended unless you have a very detailed prompt.
     # --height 512 \                                            # Height of the output image (higher values may cause image distortions)
     # --width 1024                                              # Width of the output image (higher values may cause image distortions)
 ```